 Colorful cement blocks decorated by students define the butterfly garden.

 After my visit I spoke with my friend Deborah Trammell, one of the teachers who works with the program.
 She described some of the educational opportunities that the garden offers this way:

 “The students designed, mapped, built, planted, studied and wrote about the garden.
 Some of the highlights are our composter (around the corner), increase in number of raised beds, butterfly garden against wall, spiral pathway.
 Many of our plants are started by seed in our greenhouse.
 We have many heirloom varieties of tomatoes.
 We have made lots of food from our plants,made bird houses, seed paper,planters …soaps, sachets, linen sprays which we have sold to raise money to donate, learned about pollinators and organic gardening, mapping, construction, fundraising and hard physical work…and so many other things”

 I’d love to see more programs like this.
 As a parent I have a huge appreciation of the value of gardening with children.
-It was exciting to visit this place where enthusiasm for everything the garden teaches is shared and encouraged.
+It was exciting to visit this beautiful Salem garden where everything the garden teaches is shared and encouraged.
 I really believe that the world would be a better place if every child could learn from a garden!